deoxxa/plz/README.md

 --------

 plz is an experiment in automated deployment.
-It'll deploy Node.JS applications, install their dependencies and start them in the background with [forever](https://github.com/nodejitsu/forever/).
+It'll deploy Node.JS applications, install their dependencies, link in some locally-specific config if it exists and start them in the background with [forever](https://github.com/nodejitsu/forever/).
 It can also destroy (deploy in reverse) applications, or restart deployed applications.

 Installation
 ------------